Estate Litigation Lawyers Toronto, Barrie & GTA – With Cross-Border Litigation Experience

 If you’re an estate trustee facing legal action concerning the administration of a loved one’s estate, or if you wish to make a claim against a deceased estate, contact the dedicated estate litigation lawyers at Rogerson Law Group based in Toronto, Ontario.

-With offices in Toronto & Barrie, Ontario, our Estate litigation lawyers at Rogerson Law Group serve entire Greater Toronto Area.
+With offices in Toronto & Barrie, Ontario, our Estate litigation lawyers at Rogerson Law Group serve the entire Greater Toronto Area.

-We will consider all the circumstances of your case, including the background to your claim.
+When you work with our lawyers we consider all the circumstances of your case, including the background to your claim.
 This will enable us to give you the best possible advice as to how to proceed.
 If you are seeking to make a claim, we will also consider other issues including your financial needs.